 AND > cell AND death > results must contain keywords "cell" and "death"

-NOT > cell NOT design > results must contain keyword "cell" but should exclude "death"
+NOT > cell NOT death > results must contain keyword "cell" but should exclude "death"

-OR > cell OR receptor > results must contain keyword "cell" or the keyword "death".
-They don't both need to be present.
+OR > cell OR death > results must contain keyword "cell" or the keyword "death."
+They both don't need to be present.

 " " > "am edwards"

-Wildcard (*) > eg. cell* will product results with keywords including: cell, cells, cellular, cellulite....
+Wildcard (*) > eg. cell* > produces results with keywords including: cell, cells, cellular, cellulite...

-Go to icon at bottom left of the page and click to view options to create a library like a parent folder or create a list like a sub-folder
+Go to the + icon button at the bottom left of the page and click to view options to create a library, like a parent folder, or create a list, like a sub-folder.

 Creating Shareable Notes:

-You can share annotations either on the abstract page for quick viewing from your library view bottom of right hand panel or directly on the PDF.
-When on the PDF selecting text will bring up highlighting options or ability to "Add Note".
+You can share annotations either on the abstract page for quick viewing from your library view bottom of the right hand panel or directly on the PDF.
+When on the PDF selecting text will bring up highlighting options or ability to "Add Note."

-You can add hashtags by adding "#" before a keywork (ie. #grant #projectalpha).
-Each tag will be added to auto-generated list in a Team library and can be used as a search term.
+You can add hashtags by adding "#" before a keyword (i.e. #grant #projectalpha).
+Each tag will be added to an auto-generated list in a Team library and can be used as a search term.